 From Peer to Manager: Why Internal Promotions Need Structured Support

 It can be tempting to promote an internal team member.
 They already understand the culture, the systems, and the way things work.
-But internal promotions can present their own challenges—especially when new managers are left to sink or swim.
+But internal promotions can present their own challenges – especially if new managers have to sink or swim without support.

-Without help, they can quickly become overwhelmed or disengaged.
-And without proper support, the organisation risks underperformance, team disruption, or loss of a once-valued employee.
+Without that help, they can quickly become overwhelmed or disengaged.
+And without proper support, your organisation risks underperformance, team disruption, or loss of a once-valued employee.

 Providing structured leadership training helps new managers: